The High-Stakes Microchip Rush: More Copper, Less Drama

 Gold is highly conductive but expensive.
 Copper provides a good balance of performance and affordability, making it the preferred choice for most semiconductor applications.

-2. Will copper continue to be used in subsequent time ahead microchips?
+2. Will copper continue to be used in microchips?

-For the next few years, yes. yet still, as chip parts shrink, materials like cobalt and graphene may gradually replace copper in specific applications.
+For the next few years, yes.
+But, as chip components shrink, materials like cobalt and graphene may gradually replace copper in specific applications.

 3. How much gold is in a smartphone, and is it worth extracting?